Medication to Treat Alcohol Withdrawal Symptoms

 Naltrexone (Vivitrol, Revia)

-When Naltrexone is included in the maintenance part of recovery, craving of alcohol, urge, or desire to drink is believed to be reduced.
+When Naltrexone is included in the maintenance part of recovery from alcohol use disorders.
+It is believed to reduce the craving, the urge, or the desire.
 Although initially used to treat opiate use disorder, the FDA approved its use in alcohol abuse recovery due to the positive results reported by patients.

 The risk of liver disease unfortunately means this medication is contraindicated in patients that have pre-existing liver disease or hepatitis.

-Acamprosate is not metabolized by the liver and does not adversely interact with alcohol, as such it can be used if you have liver disease or hepatitis.
+Acamprosate is not metabolized by the liver and does not adversely interact with alcohol, as such it can be used alcohol addiction treatment if you have liver disease or hepatitis.

-The efficacy of Acamprosate is best felt when taken in conjunction with counselling, support, and other holistic treatments.
+The efficacy of Acamprosate is best felt when taken in conjunction with counselling, support, and other holistic substance abuse treatments.

-Other medications may also be used alternatively but their full effectiveness in alcohol withdrawal treatment may not have been studied enough, these include but are not limited to:
+Other drugs may also be used alternatively but their full effectiveness in treatment of alcohol withdrawal may not have been studied enough, these include but are not limited to:

 - Muscle Relaxants

-Multifaceted treatment approaches restore the balance in your central nervous system, as such counselling, self-help, and groups including Alcoholics Anonymous should be applied in conjunction with medications during recovery.
+Additionally, multifaceted alcohol treatment approaches restore the balance in your central nervous system, as such counselling, self-help, and groups including Alcoholics Anonymous should be applied in conjunction with medications during alcohol detox and recovery.

 How can a medically assisted detox be requested?

-Detox can be a very stressful time, the dependence your body has on alcohol will need to be assessed to find the correct mix of medication and support you may require, this can be done either through:
+Medically assisted detox is a treatment programme that uses medications to ease the symptoms of alcohol withdrawal.
+Alcohol Detox can be a very stressful time, the physical dependence your body has on alcohol will need to be assessed to find the correct mix of medication and support you may require, for the treatment of alcohol.
+It can be done in either an inpatient or outpatient setting, depending on your needs and situation.
+This can be done either through:

-Depending on your assessment, your GP may still refer you to a treatment centre, because, although he/she can prescribe any of the medications above, you may require a more supportive environment in which to detox
+Depending on your assessment, your GP may still refer you to a treatment centre, because, although he/she can prescribe and administer medications above, you may require a more supportive environment in which to detox.

 A Home Detox Programme

-An at-home detox programme through a specialised service will include an assessment, ongoing support throughout your detox as well as any medications required.
+An at-home detox programme through a specialised service will include a medical assessment, ongoing support throughout your detox as well as any medications required.
 Your needs will be monitored by either a ‘support buddy’ or a private Sober Coach.

 How long will medication be necessary?

-During the initial detox and withdrawal (first 5 -7 days) you will most likely be taking the full complement of medications prescribed (except for the maintenance or anti-craving medications) these meds will be reduced or adjusted depending on your needs.
+During the initial detox and withdrawal process (first 5 -7 days) you will most likely be taking the full complement of medications prescribed (except for the maintenance or anti-craving medications) to prevent serious complications.
+These meds will be reduced or adjusted depending on your needs.

-If your alcohol use disorder is being treated in conjunction with another mental health issue (dual diagnosis) you may have other medications best suited to their treatment added and those may be taken for months or even years as needed.
+If your alcohol use disorder is being treated in conjunction with another mental health issue such as mood disorders or major depressive disorder (dual diagnosis) you may have other medications best suited to their treatment added and those may be taken for months or even years as needed for relapse prevention.

-Maintenance medications used to help ease cravings may also be part of long-term treatment as relapse can happen years after you have quit.
+Maintenance medications used to help ease cravings may also be part of long-term treatment as relapse can happen years after you have quit drinking.